 In our 30s, the first signs of things going a tiny bit downhill skin-wise are compelling motivation to get a proper routine in place, stat, then every decade that follows rings the changes again.
 Whether you're in your 30s or your 60s, it's a good idea to regularly readdress your skin's needs and reassess your routine to match.
 Read on for my rundown of the ideal basic routine for every decade, and the products that will help you get the best out of your skin at any age.

-Begin with this basic six-step routine, then update and upgrade for each decade.
+Begin with this basic six-step skincare routine (three steps for the morning, three for the evening), then update and upgrade it for each decade.

 In your 30s, your skincare routine should focus on long-term protection and prevention, with a short-term focus on brightening and hydration.

 Cleanser Pick a foaming one you can use in the shower for ease, but make sure it has gentle ingredients and doesn't strip skin.
 I like Kiehl's Calendula Deep Cleansing Foaming Face Wash, £24

 Serum An essential step to treat skin before cream (which is more of a comfort thing) Pick one with Vitamin C, an antioxidant that defends your skin from environmental guff like UV and pollution as well as brightening.
 Hyaluronic Acid (HA), the best hydrating ingredient going, should be in there too.
 Brilliantly, The Ordinary Vitamin C Suspension 23% + HA Spheres 2%, £4.90, has both and costs under a fiver.

 Day Cream with SPF Sun protection is the most important thing you can do to age well, so as a bare minimum it should be in your moisturiser.
 Cream is about making skin feel comfy, look plump and protecting the barrier layer.
 Elemis Pro-Collagen Marine Cream SPF30, £82, succeeds on every level.